Embird Embroidery Software

 The Yellow Parts

 The first step is to create a large ring.
-We will use a fill object with opening (hole) in this example.
+We will use a fill object with an opening (hole) in this example.

 Temporary mask object